elidek-themis/datasets/README.md

 # Bias Evaluation Datasets

 This document provides details for various datasets used for evaluating bias in language models that are available in the related work.
 The taxonomy is based on the work of Isabel O Gallegos et al. [“Bias and fairness in large language models: A survey”](https://arxiv.org/abs/2309.00770).
+It also includes datasets that are used for evaluating bias in graphs from social networks and the web.

+## LLM Datasets

-## Counterfactual Inputs Datasets
+### Counterfactual Inputs Datasets

-### Masked Tokens
+#### Masked Tokens
 | Dataset | Size | Bias Type | Metric | URL | Reference
 | --- | --- | --- | --- | --- | --- |
 | WinoGender | 720 | gender | Coref | [Link](https://github.com/rudinger/winogender-schemas)| Rachel Rudinger et al. [Gender Bias in Coreference Resolution](https://arxiv.org/abs/1804.09301).
 2018. arXiv: 1804 .
 09301 [cs.CL].|